 The Fabulous Forum in Inglewood, CA, re-opened its doors as the only arena in the nation dedicated solely to music and entertainment.
-The venue is home to the largest tension wire grid system in the world.
+The venue is home to the largest tension wire grid system in the world (As of 2018, this title went to Little Caesar’s Arena).
 Mark Black, president and owner or IAstage, says, “For years, I’ve been thinking of how perfect SkyDeck™ would be in large arenas for overhead access.”

 As part of the $100-million reinvention, 71 tons of steel were installed overhead, significantly increasing the structural capacity of the roof.
 With the ability to support 350,000 pounds of hanging weight, the Forum is now equipped to accommodate the largest touring concerts and productions.